regindex/suffixient/README.md

 suffixient -h
 ~~~~

 for more options.
-The tool allows also sorting the output and printing the size of the smallest suffixient set and the number of runs in the BWT of the reverse text.
+The tool allows also sorting the output (option -s) and printing the size of the smallest suffixient set (option -p) and the number of runs in the BWT of the reverse text (option -r).

 ### Funding